Swirl86/mern-crud-budget-app/README.md

 - **Drag-and-Drop**: react-beautiful-dnd

 ## 🚀 Features
+- Multiple budgets: Create and switch between separate budgets with individual rows and titles
+- Edit the budget title directly in the interface
-- Add, edit, and delete income, expense, and savings rows
+- Add, edit, and delete rows for income, expenses, and savings
 - Drag-and-drop reordering of rows per category
 - Save changes manually or via:
   - Auto-save every 30 seconds
   - Keyboard shortcut (Ctrl + S or Enter)
-- Confirm deletion of a single row with a modal
-- Confirm deletion of all data with a modal
+- Confirmation modals for deleting single rows or clearing all data
-- Responsive and modern UI with Tailwind CSS
+- Responsive, modern UI styled with Tailwind CSS
-- Error handling and loading indicators
+- Loading states and error handling for smooth user experience

 ## 📌 Planned Features
-- User authentication (login/signup)
-- Multiple budgets
 - Export data to CSV or PDF
-- Monthly/weekly financial summaries
+- Financial summaries with monthly and weekly views
+- Drag-and-drop reordering of budgets in the bottom bar
+- Quick row input: Fill in a value for one month and optionally copy it across all months in the row